ClickCease Trees & Retaining Walls Guide | Arborist Now - Arborist Now

 To ensure a successful and safe coexistence, follow these steps when planning your retaining wall:

-Begin by assessing the tree's location and root system.
-Identify the longest roots to determine the safe distance for the retaining wall.
+1. Assessment: Begin by assessing the tree's location and root system.
+Identify the longest roots to determine a safe distance for the retaining wall.

 By following these steps, you can create a retaining wall that enhances your landscape while protecting your trees, providing an ideal environment for both.